mozilla-services/heka/docs/source/developing/plugin.rst

 the pack will typically be passed on to a decoder plugin, which will convert the raw bytes into a `Message` object, also an attribute of the `PipelinePack`.
-An input can gain access to the decoders that are available by calling `PluginHelper.Decoder` (for a bare decoder instance) or `PluginHelper.DecoderRunner` (for a decoder wrapped in a running DecoderRunner), which can be used to access decoders by the name they have been registered as in the config.
+An input can gain access to the decoders that are available by calling `PluginHelper.DecoderRunner`, which can be used to access decoders by the name they have been registered as in the config.

 It is up to the input to decide which decoder should be used.
-Once the decoder has been determined and fetched from the `PluginHelper` the input should call `decoder.Decode` to synchronously decode a message or `dRunner.InChan()` to fetch a DecoderRunner's input channel upon which the `PipelinePack` can be placed.
+Once the decoder has been determined and fetched from the `PluginHelper` the input can call `DecoderRunner.InChan()` to fetch a DecoderRunner's input channel upon which the `PipelinePack` can be placed.

 Sometimes the input itself might wish to decode the data, rather than delegating that job to a separate decoder.
 In this case the input can directly